-Now this has got to be the most common thought of the job.
+Now, this has got to be the most common thought of the job.
 Training or should I say, an excuse to never excel on your task.
 Come on!
 Isn't college or rather, apparently 4 years of studying already enough for your whats-so-called training?
-If you partake this as a consideration to joining a company, then you are having the wrong thoughts and let this blog shed some enlightenment.
+If you partake this as a consideration for joining a company, then you are having the wrong thoughts and let this blog shed some enlightenment.
 In my previous company, they highly discourage training because they have a motto in learning which I totally agree on: 70% of learning comes from experience, 20% comes from mentoring, and 10% comes from training.
-Putting that into context, your telling me that 10% is supposed to be mandatory?
+Putting that into context, you're telling me that 10% is supposed to be mandatory?
 I know your just an entry-level applicant but trainings shouldn't be always a big consideration.
 In real work even after your training, you don't even get to apply everything you just heard.
-What I mean is do you think sitting down on a 5 hour lecture + hands-on labs will automatically make you an expert?
+What I mean is do you think sitting down on a 5-hour lecture + hands-on labs will automatically make you an expert?
 Sure, trainings can be good but in the end, you might end up saying "Gaaah what kind of work is this!?!?!?
 This wasn't taught on the training session", blaming everything on the training.
 Pretty much how students complain about irrelevant subjects (Now do you get what I'm talking about?).

 Experience is the greatest key to train yourself.
-Just keep on practicing, learn from your mistakes, master your craft and grow to become professional.
-Even if you take training out of the picture, it nearly didn't made much any difference.
+Just keep on practicing, learn from your mistakes, master your craft, and grow to become professional.
+Even if you take training out of the picture, it nearly didn't make much any difference.
 Sure, there might be some cases your training can be related to your work but I'd like to highlight something in line with my old article in section 8, this is no different to attending seminars where areas listening to a speaker the whole day wouldn't instantaneously make you an expert.

-Some people comes to a point wherein their ego takes over and suddenly thinks that they can demand a high salary.
-Though it is possible to have a high starting salary as long as the company has the budget but it will surely deem a big responsibility.
+Some people come to a point wherein their ego takes over and suddenly thinks that they can demand a high salary.
+Though it is possible to have a high starting salary as long as the company has the budget it will surely deem a big responsibility.
 Remember, never be choosy on your first job.
-Just who do you think you are to demand such salary when you don't even have work experience?
+Just who do you think you are to demand such a salary when you don't even have work experience?
 Its not that I underestimate you.
 Sure, you can have work experience as early as when you were a student and you maybe be the top student (click here for my definition of "TOP") but my assumption is clearly pointing to having no relevant work experience.
 You might ask "Is internship considered as work experience?"
 Technically yes but, expectations and responsibilities from an intern to a regular employee are totally different.
-You may have done your research on average salaries on your industry and it might seem high as to what you think.
-Make sure to get it filtered out to an entry-level type of salary because information from the internet can be very deceiving especially that most of salaries mentioned are for experienced people.
+You may have done your research on average salaries in your industry and it might seem high as to what you think.
+Make sure to get it filtered out to an entry-level type of salary because the information from the internet can be very deceiving especially that most of the salaries mentioned are for experienced people.
 College is totally different from the outside world and apparently only 20% can be really applied to it.
 In most companies, salary relies on the years of experience rather than true skills which I find kinda stereotype because there are possible instances that a junior level can be better than a mid/senior level which deserves more than them.
-If you think you're good enough, make sure to have the right credentials and skills to prove it otherwise, its better to play safe and have a good reputation.
+If you think you're good enough, make sure to have the right credentials and skills to prove it otherwise, it's better to play safe and have a good reputation.